net-tools/mailing/README.md

 The Mailer object, when constructed, accepts a `MailSenders\MailSenderIntf` object, which is a strategy to send the email through.
 It can be `MailSenders\PHPMail` (to use the built-in `mail()` function) or `MailSenders\SMTP`.
 Each strategy may have some parameters (for SMTP, those are the host/user/password data).

 Sometimes, there are multiple SMTP strategies (to send emails through several hosts).
-To deals with all those sending strategies, we have created a MailSendersFacade system :
+To deals with all those sending strategies, we have created a `MailSendersFacade` class :
 - data (strategies parameters) is stored in a JSON string
 - strategy list is stored in a PHP array as strings

-Json and strings makes it possible to update parameters withouth too much trouble, and can be stored in a file, a database or hard-coded.
+Json and strings makes it possible to update parameters without too much trouble, and can be stored in a file, a database or hard-coded.
+Secondly, the creation of mail sending strategy is simplified, as all parameters are already defined in the Json data ; we just have to call a method to fetch the current strategy, initialized with proper parameters.

-To create the facade object (this is the one we will be dealing with to list strategies or get one ready to use with `Mailer` class :
+To create the facade object (this is the one we will be dealing with to list strategies or get one ready to use with `Mailer` class) :

 ```php